dawitel/addispay-project-2/README.md

 - **gRPC Server**: Forwards order requests to the order processing system.
 - **Apache Pulsar**: Facilitates messaging between the services.
 - **MySQL**: Stores entire sytem data(logs, orders, transactions).
+- **The services**: the services are layered in a clean architecture manner and respecting the idiomatic code writting approach of golang.

 ### Architecture Diagram